irfanrafeek114-ui/Digital-Webshooter/README.md

 ### Team Members
-- Team Lead: Muhammed Irfan Rafeek - Cape College of Engineering Alappuzha
+- Muhammed Irfan Rafeek - Cape College of Engineering Alappuzha
-- Member 2: Aswathy Biju - Cape College of Engineering Alappuzha
+- Aswathy Biju - Cape College of Engineering Alappuzha

 ### Project Description
 A webshooter that made using ESP 32 and MPU-6050 6 axis gyroscope & accelerometer.
 While the MPU sensor has a specific angle it transfers data through serial COM,the webpage designed in python displays web burst by measuring the angle and intensity.